The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 For example, type `/give <username:random> command_block 64` on Minecraft Chat to get 64 Command Blocks as typed in the valid syntax with the permission of an __Operator__!
 These Command Blocks can get you to experimenting!

-You can use `/weather <weather:thunder:clear:rain>` to change the weather as typed in the valid syntax with any type of permission!
+You can use `/weather <thunder:clear:rain>` to change the weather as typed in the valid syntax with any type of permission!
 Using `/tp <who> <where>` can transport you to your friend as typed in the valid syntax with any type of permission!

 #### Minecraft Bugs